stanley-gu/qual/proposal.md

 alleviating this condition.

-This study proposes the development of a quantitative systems model, built alongside an *in vitro* and murine disease model experimentation, for elucidating the mechanism behind the ACDC phenotype.
-This model, informed experimentally will enable the in-depth investigation of the medial vascular calcification pathway and will be useful for predicting the efficacy of new therapeutic interventions, which will be confirmed experimentally.
-Furthermore, two other potential pieces to this biological process have been identified in the literature, ENPP1 and ABCC6, which when deficient cause generalized arterial calcification of infancy (GACI) and pseudoxanthoma elasticum (PXE), respectively.
-These two components will be integrated into the *in silico* model.
+This study proposes the development of a quantitative systems model, built alongside and informed through *in vitro* experimentation, for elucidating the mechanism behind the ACDC phenotype.
+This model will enable the in-depth investigation of the medial vascular calcification pathway and will be useful for identifying and predicting the efficacy of new therapeutic interventions, which will be confirmed experimentally.
+After establishing a predictive *in silico* model of the biological mechanism behind ACDC, sensitivity and flux balance analysis will be used to identify targets within the pathway for therapy, which will be confirmed in a murine disease model.

 ## Specific Aim 1: **Develop *In Vitro* Model of Arterial Calcification.**